When a Signed Deal in DFW Still Isn’t a Deal, Until Closed

 The reality is more nuanced.

-In many neighborhoods, well-positioned homes — particularly those that are updated, correctly priced, and located in strong school districts — are still selling quickly and often at a premium.
-At the same time, other properties are sitting for 100 days or more without meaningful movement.
+In many neighborhoods, well positioned homes, particularly those that are updated, correctly priced, and located in strong school districts are still selling quickly and often at a premium.

 Both conditions can exist at once.